apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/task/conditions.md

 - Upstream condition selection: one or more upstream tasks can be selected for conditions
   - Add the upstream dependency: Use the first parameter to choose task name, and the second parameter for status of the upsteam task.
   - Upstream task relationship: we use `and` and `or` operators to handle complex relationship of upstream when multiple upstream tasks for Conditions task

+## Related task

+[switch](switch.md): [Condition](conditions.md)task mainly executes the corresponding branch based on the execution status (success, failure) of the upstream node.
+The [Switch](switch.md) task mainly executes the corresponding branch based on the value of the [global parameter](../parameter/global.md) and the judgment expression result written by the user.